krishamehta13/krishamehta13/README.md

 <h2 align="center">

-The meaning emerges after teh journey <3
+The meaning emerges after the journey <3

 </h2>